About reRoot

 Collaborators

-We collaborate with Indigenous partners on co-led projects.
+We collaborate with Indigenous partners on co-led projects and initiatives.
+Visit their websites to learn more about their work.

 How We Work